Rolls-Royce bullish on chances in 777X engine battle

 Nuttall, who said the new venture with Pratt would focus on geared turbofan technology among other things, believes widespread use of geared engine technology on commercial jets is close.

-"Engine makers are vying with one another to see which engine technology is better and it may end up that they (engines on the A320neo or the 737 MAX) are both the same, and that will tell us that we're at that tipping point so the future engines we think will be geared," he said.
+"Airbus and Boeing are vying with one another to see which one is better - the A320neo or the 737 MAX - and it may end up that they are both the same, and that will tell us that we're at that tipping point so the future engines we think will be geared," he said.